General (scope, time limits)

 The amendments to the IPA also foresee that applicants and refugee counsellors are entitled to the assistance of an interpreter during the procedure before the Administrative and Supreme Court.
 They are entitled to 2 hours or four translation pages per case, irrespective of the lengthiness of the procedure.[45]
 This provision was included in the amendments to the IPA as a result of a Supreme Court decision, stating that applicants are entitled to an interpreter if required for communication with their counsellors in preparation of the legal remedy.[46]

 According to the IPA, the interpreter is bound to respect the rules of the Code of Conduct for interpreters and translators in the international protection procedures which is adopted by the Minister of the Interior.
-The Ministry also needs to inform the interpreters on the rules and specifics of interpreting in the international protection procedures and on their role in such procedures.[45]
-In 2023 the Ministry of the Interior did not organise any training on interpretation in the asylum procedures.[46]
+The Ministry also needs to inform the interpreters on the rules and specifics of interpreting in the international protection procedures and on their role in such procedures.[47]
+In 2024 the Ministry of the Interior did not organise any training on interpretation in the asylum procedures.[48]

-The IPA foresees that, where possible, asylum seekers can request the presence of an interpreter of the same sex.[49]
-In practice, however, this is often not respected due to the lack of available female interpreters (See: Personal interview).[50]
+The IPA foresees that, where possible, asylum applicants can request the presence of an interpreter of the same sex.[52]
+In practice, however, this is often not respected due to the lack of available female interpreters (See: Personal interview).[53]

-Interpreting can be conducted through video conferencing if secure data transfer is guaranteed.[51]
+Interpreting can be conducted through video conferencing if secure data transfer is guaranteed.[54]
 In practice this is used only for the interpretation of languages for which an interpreter cannot be provided in Slovenia.
-In this regard, the Ministry of the Interior can ask for help with interpretation from another Member State, EU institutions or other international organisation.[52]
-In 2023 the Migration directorate had contracts with 52 interpreters for different languages.
-In 2023, because of the lack of available interpreters for certain languages, interpretation through videoconference was used 20 times and, in all cases, provided by the EUAA online.[53]
+In this regard, the Ministry of the Interior can ask for help with interpretation from another Member State, EU institutions or other international organisation.[55]
+In 2024, the Migration directorate had contracts with 49 interpreters for different languages.
+In 2024, because of the lack of available interpreters for certain languages, the Ministry of the Interior had to request the EUAA for assistance with interpretation in certain procedures.[56]

 Recording and report

 Minutes are taken during the lodging of the application and during personal interviews.
 According to the law, the interview can also be recorded with audio/video electronic devices.
-In this case, the competent authority needs to ensure that the recording is attached to the official record which needs to contain a note that the recording has been made.[54]
-In practice, the audio/video recordings are not used.
-(See: Personal interview)
+In this case, the competent authority needs to ensure that the recording is attached to the official record which needs to contain a note that the recording has been made.[57]
+In practice, the audio/video recordings are not used (see Personal interview).

-In practice, asylum seekers often complain upon second reading after the personal interview that their statements were wrongly interpreted, and that their statements were not properly read to them by the interpreter, meaning that they were not aware of the content of the minutes made during the interview.
-[56]
+In practice, asylum applicants often complain upon second reading after the personal interview that their statements were wrongly interpreted, and that their statements were not properly read to them by the interpreter, meaning that they were not aware of the content of the minutes made during the interview.
+[59]

 Appeal